BEYOND THE HEADLINES:

 6. Muslims are among the most tolerant of all religious groups in America.
 As of 2011, 92% of Muslim Americans expressed tolerance or positive views of other faiths while remaining personally loyal to Islam.
 The majority accept the idea of marriage between Muslims and non-Muslims, and an even greater number report close friendships with non-Muslims.

 Muslims are the group likeliest to experience religious discrimination in public spaces.
 Although Jews (58%) and Muslims (60%) experience similar levels of religious discrimination overall, more Muslims do so in institutional settings like airports, workplaces, and healthcare facilities.
-Republicans and conservative political groups as well as those without a college degree exhibit Islamophobia at a higher rate than others, although race and religiosity do not appear to be determining factors.
+Americans who identify as Republicans as well as those without a college degree exhibit Islamophobia at a higher rate than others, although race and religiosity do not appear to be determining factors.

 Fight Misconceptions and Make New Muslim Friends With Neighborly Faith